mwfongAWS/doc-planner/GETTING_STARTED.md

-# Getting Started with AWS Documentation Tools
+# Getting Started with AWS Documentation Planner

-This guide will walk you through setting up and testing the AWS Documentation Tools for technical writers.
+This guide will walk you through setting up and testing the AWS Documentation Planner for technical writers.
 Follow these steps to create your first AI-assisted documentation project.

 ## Prerequisites